MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/fmj_assembly.md

 !!! warning
     The length of the M5 BHCS bolts used to attach the FMJ to the column depends on the thickness of your FMJ.
 The bolts specified here are for a plate thickness of 6mm, which is currently the most common choice, and is supplied as standard with the LDO kit.

-    If your FMJ plates are thicker than this, you should aim for an M5 BHCS that is 4-6mm longer than your plates are thick.
+    If your FMJ plates are not 6mm thick, you should aim for an M5 BHCS that is 4-6mm longer than your plates are thick.

 Take one of your FMJ plates and line up the bottom edge of the FMJ shoulder with the bottom edge of the `C` extrusion.